ImagingDataCommons/IDC-Docs/data/organization-of-data/clinical.md

 * `idc_table_added_datetime` (STRING,NULLABLE) - the date/time this particular table was first generated

-* `post_process_src` (STRING, NULLABLE) - except for cptac_clinical the tables are curated from ZIP, Excel, and CSV files downloaded from the TCIA wiki.
+* `post_process_src` (STRING, NULLABLE) - except for the CPTAC and TCGA collections the tables are curated from ZIP, Excel, and CSV files downloaded from the TCIA wiki.
 These files do not have a consistent structure and were not meant to be machine readable or to translate directly into BigQuery.
 A semi-manual curation process results in either a CSV of JSON file that can be directly written into a BigQuery table. _post_process_src_ is the name of the JSON or CSV file that results from this process and is used to create the BigQuery table.
-This field is not used for the cptac_clinical table
+This field is not used for the CPTAC- and TCGA-related tables

 * `post_process_src_add_md5` (STRING, NULLABLE) - the md5 hash of post_process_src when the table was first added